Visual Place Recognition: A Tutorial: Evaluation of the performance

 \subsection{Metrics}

 This section presents established metrics to evaluate a VPR method, including precision and recall, the precision-recall curve, area under the precision-recall curve, maximum recall at 100\% precision, and recall@$K$~\cite{zaffar2021vpr}.
+All metrics are implemented in the associated code repository (see~\autoref{sec:intro}).
 These metrics are based on \begin{itemize} \item the pairwise descriptor similarities $s_{ij}\in \mathbf{S}$ (cf.~\autoref{sec:S}) or the image matches $m_{ij}\in \mathbf{M}$ (cf.~\autoref{sec:output}) \item with corresponding ground truth $gt_{ij}\in \mathbf{GT}$ (and $gt^{soft}_{ij}\in \mathbf{GT}^{soft}$ in case the soft ground truth is used). \end{itemize}

 For single-best-match VPR, the evaluation only considers the best matching image pair per query with the highest similarity $s_{i^*j}$: